DLibatique/LATN102-S20/notes/10-purpose-clauses.md

 ## The Supine

 The last and least common way to express purpose in Latin is by using the supine.
-The supine is weird verbal noun whose origin is not very well understood.
+The supine is a weird verbal noun whose origin is not very well understood.
 However, it is very closely related to the fourth principal part and exists in only two cases: the accusative and the ablative.
-We form the accusative supine by dropping the -us from the fourth principal part and add a -um and the ablative supine (e.g. amatus becomes **amatum** in the accusative and **amatu** in the ablative).
+We form the accusative supine by dropping the -us from the fourth principal part and adding a **-um** for the accusative supine and a **-ū** for the ablative supine.
+So, **amātus** becomes **amātum** in the accusative and **amātū** in the ablative).

-The accusative supine is used with only a verb of motion to express purpose (we will learn about the ablative supine later).
-Here our example sentence using the supine:
+The accusative supine is used with **only a verb of motion** to express purpose (we will learn about the ablative supine later).
+Here is our example sentence using the supine:

 - Ad agrōs militēs **petitum urbem** venērunt.
-(The soldiers came to the field to attack the city.)
+(The soldiers came to the fields to attack the city.)

 ***